sfloam/adb_final_project/adb_final/adb_final_proj/README.md

 # adb_final_project
 Advanced Database Systems Final Project

+# adb_final_project
+Advanced Database Systems Final Project

+This project will demonstrate distributed replicated concurrency control and recovery.
+This project creates a light-weight, distributed database, with multiversion read consistency, deadlock detection, replication, failure, and recovery.

+Our system executes transactions using strict two phase locking (using read and write locks) at each site and validation at commit time.
+A transaction may read a variable and later write that same variable as well as others.
+Since this site uses replication, we implement the available copies algorithm which allows writes and commits to just the available sites.
+For example, if Site 1 is down, its last committed value of 123 may be different from Site 2, which is up and has a value of 573.

+Our system detects deadlock using a cycle detection mechanism which checks which transactions are waiting on other transactions and aborts the youngest transaction in the cycle.
+A cycle is determined when at least one transaction, T1, holds a lock on a variable, x1, that transaction, T2, needs and transaction, T2, holds a variable, x2, that transaction, T1, needs.
+Since both are waiting on each other, none can proceed until one releases its resources.
+In our system, we abort the youngest transaction involved in the deadlock.
+Since this system executes instructions line by line, no two transactions can have the same age.
+The system assumes that users will not restart an aborted transaction for simplicity reasons.
+Also, we do not test deadlock at every tick since it only affects actions where locking are affected.

+Our application currently supports 10 Site locations (1-10) each with 10 DataManagers.
+All sites hold variables x2, x4, x6, x8, x10, x12, x14, x16, x18, x20.
+Odd variables (x1, x3, x5, x7, x9, x11, x13, x15, x17, x19) are not replicated, and are found only at a site location equivalent to ((1 + index) mod 10).

+Our project made use of Object Oriented Programming to represent the various components of our distributed replicated concurrency control and recovery application.
+The following describes the setup:

+The DataManager class creates a Site for data replication.
+The initialization of sites with variables is conducted in the Site class during the Site's instantiation.

 **Data Requirements**
 - [x] Create 20 distinct variables x1, ..., x20 (the numbers between 1 and 20 will be referred to as indexes below)
 - [x] Create 10 sites numbered 1 to 10.
 A copy is indicated by a dot.
 Thus, x6.2 is the copy of variable x6 at site 2.